-Temperature data loggers (also referred to as data loggers or temperature loggers) have been around for decades and were one of the first sensors in the biopharmaceutical cold chain.
-This early technology provided temperature audit trails of shipments in transit, enabled partners in the cold chain to confirm whether the products remained within specification throughout transit, and verified the acceptability of the product for the next partner in the cold chain.
+Temperature data loggers have been around for decades and were one of the first sensors in the biopharmaceutical cold chain.
+This technology provided temperature audit trails of shipments in transit, enabling partners in the cold chain to confirm whether the products remained within specification throughout transit and verifying the acceptability of the product for the next partner in the cold chain.

-Unfortunately, most temperature data loggers utilized in the industry stopped development at this limited functionality years ago and have not kept pace with the needs of the modern pharmaceutical cold chain.
-The strength of any cold chain lies both in its individual links and in all of the connections between them.
-As manufacturers, wholesalers, distributors, and retailers increasingly require environmental and product movement visibility, the limitations of data loggers become transparent.
+Unfortunately, most temperature data loggers utilized in the industry stopped developing at this limited functionality years ago and have not kept pace with the needs of the modern pharmaceutical cold chain.
+Increased need within the industry for visibility throughout the entire cold chain supply from manufacturer to end user is demanding data loggers to become more accessible and comprehensive.
+Data loggers are becoming a very important component in the entire cold chain process.
+However, the limitations of data loggers, even the misnamed ‘real time’ data loggers, become transparent.

 The focus has been on temperature logger technology, the hardware, and the data collection software that powers them, not on visualizing the data and proactively planning your cold chain.
 Status quo hardware and software are not empowering businesses to fully leverage the opportunities that the explosion of ‘big data’, ‘machine learning’ and artificial intelligence (AI) really presents, including predictive and prescriptive analytics and proactive response to prevent excursions from happening at all.

 Is there a better way?